apache/streampipes/streampipes-processors-enricher-flink/src/main/resources/org.streampipes.processors.enricher.flink.timestamp/documentation.md

 ***

 ## Description

-Appends the current time in ms to the event payload Add a detailed description here
+Appends the current time in ms to the event payload.

 ***

 ## Required input
+The timestamp enricher works with any input event.

 ***

 ## Configuration

-Describe the configuration parameters here

-### 1st parameter

-### 2nd parameter
+(no further configuration required)

 ## Output
+This processor appends the current system time to every input event.